Andreprado20/cryptoSystem/README.md

 To better view the frontend's code and detailed explanations, use the command `cd frontend`, or open the directory using your GitHub or Operating System's graphical interface.

-To fully understand the proposed activity, navigate back to the `bimestre02` directory to access the PDF file with the Proposed Activities.
+To fully understand the proposed activity, access the PDF file with the Proposed Activities.

 ## News